JoaquimStr/Metacognition-and-Drowsiness/README.md

 1) The Results section contains additional figures and comments.
 The implications of the results are also briefly discussed.

-2) The Next steps document gathers future directions the authors are considering — your input is very welcome!
+2) The Next steps section gathers future directions the authors are considering — your input is very welcome!

 Note also that this project was preregistered on OSF.
 You can have a look at our two preregistration documents here: https://osf.io/5q9wb/